Living Healthy with Diabetes

 Keep a food and blood glucose log

-By writing down what you eat, when you eat and how it affects your glucose levels, you can track how foods affect your body.
+You can track how foods affect your body by writing down what you eat, when you eat it and how it affects your glucose levels.
 Check your blood sugar 1 hour to 1.5 hours after eating to see how your body reacts to various foods.

 Healthy eating and a busy lifestyle

-Many of us are on the go and don't spend a lot of time at home.
-But even when your kitchen isn't convenient, eating right should still be a priority.
+Many of us are on the go and don’t spend a lot of time at home.
+But even when you’re not at home, eating right should still be a priority.
 Learn how to prepare healthy meals for the whole family.

-With a little forethought, you can properly nourish your body wherever life takes you.
+You can properly nourish your body wherever life takes you if you think ahead.
 Remember these tips for eating on the go:

 • Bring a healthy lunch and snacks to eat throughout the day.
 This will help you stick to healthy food options and be less tempted by unhealthy ones.